 Partly, the bad dispersion properties is because of the bad flowability and the cohesive forces of the powder.
 The cohesion results in solid agglomerates, and the shear forces are not sufficient to break the cohesive forces between the grains.
 In plain words: cocoa powder lumps up in water, simply floating on top (another surprise...).

-A conclusion that may be drawn by this, is that liquids with lower surface tension (surface energy) than water might wet cocoa more easily.
+Cocoa powder in alcohol A conclusion that may be drawn by this, is that liquids with lower surface tension (surface energy) than water might wet cocoa more easily.
 Galet concludes that liquids with lower surface energies than 40 mN/m will wet the cocoa powder, and that less than 15 mN/m will give perfect wetting.
 Water has surface energy 72 mN/m, not to wonder why cocoa powder and water doesn't mix well.
 However, alcohol (ethanol) has surface energy 22 mN/m, and a 40% ethanol in water mixture has surface energy 41 mN/m.

 Conclusion: making cocoa flavoured alcoholic drinks should be easier than water-based ones.

-Galet et al. "Improving the Dispersion Kinetics of a Cocoa Powder by Size Enlargement".
-Powder Tech.
-2003, 130, 400-406.
+References Galet et al. "Improving the Dispersion Kinetics of a Cocoa Powder by Size Enlargement".
+Powder Tech.2003, 130, 400-406.

 Galet et al. "The Wetting Behaviour and Dispersion Rate of Cocoa Powder in Water".
 Food Bioprod.
-Proc.
-2004, 82, 298-303.
+Proc.2004, 82, 298-303.

 Omobuwajo et al. "Thermal Agglomeration of Chocolate Drink Powder".
 J. Food.
-Eng.
-2000, 46, 73-81.
+Eng.2000, 46, 73-81.

 Peter Barham writes that chocolate is shear-thinning; it becomes fluid when shear stress is applied to it, such as by a meat grinder.
 I went on grinding...